RafaelGSS/blog/priv/posts/performance-methodologies.md

 In the last section, we brought up CPU Cache.
 Consider the following example:

-> _"An application are performing bad, and based in the monitoring report, is performing a CPU Intensive workload_"
+> _"An application is performing bad.
+Monitoring is telling us that has a CPU Intensive workload_"

 ```c
 #include <stdlib.h>